flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

 - Aircraft has left the ground and is climbing at about 15°.
 - Gear is up.
 - Thrust levers are in FLX MCT or TO GA detent.
-- Flaps are still in T.O position.
+- Flaps are still in T.O. position.

 After take off the aircraft will use FLX/MCT or TO GA thrust until thrust reduction altitude is reached (typically ~1500ft above runway,